department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/veteran-interviews/conversation-guide.md

 ## Intro - 3 minutes

 Thanks for joining us today!
 My name is Leyda.
-I also have some colleagues on the line observing and taking notes.
+I also have some colleagues on the line listening and taking notes.
-Today we're going to talk about Vet Centers.
-We're trying to learn about Veteran and service member experiences with Vet Centers.
+Today we'll be talking about Vet Centers.
+We're trying to learn about Veteran and service member's experiences with Vet Centers.

 Before we get started, I want to give you an idea of what this call will be like:

 - **This entire session should take about 45 minutes.**
-- **This session is going to resemble an interview where I will ask you many questions about your experience with Vet Centers.** There are no right or wrong answers, this is purely to guage actual client experiences.
+- **This session is going to resemble an interview where I will ask you many questions about your experience with Vet Centers.** There are no right or wrong answers, this is purely to understand actual client experiences.
 If at any time you don't feel comfortable answering a question, we can move on to the next question.
 - **Later, I'll share my screen and we'll look at a website together and I will ask for your opinion on certain items.**
 - **In this session, we want to hear your honest opinions.** We are not testing you, instead we are testing our products and services to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
-- **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
-The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
+- This session will be recorded to confirm that I have captured your opinions accurately.
+The recordings are destroyed after the call is analyzed, and none of your comments will be attributed to you directly. **Are you comfortable if I record my screen and audio as we talk today?**
-    - If yes: **Once I start recording, I am going to confirm that you are ok with me recording this session once more.**
+    - If yes: **Once I start recording, I will ask again to confirm that you're ok with me recording this session so that it's captured in the recording.**

 ###### Start recording to the Cloud